ccsm-cds-tools/CDC-Breast-Cancer-Screening-CDS-L2/README.md

 If using the development dependencies from the repository branches, you will also need to delete the `node_modules\encender\node_modules` folder to prevent encender from using the packed version of cql-worker.

+If using VSAC terminology, set the UMLS_API_KEY environment variable to your UMLS profile API key to access the VSAC API in the testing framework.

+    $ export UMLS_API_KEY=<value>

 ### Test

     $ npm run cql-to-elm